aelehner-ASU/SER316_summer23_randomteam/Deliverable2.md

 **How many User Stories did you add to this Sprint:**
 > All eight.

-**Why did you add these US, why do you think you can get them done in the next Sprint?**
+**Why did you add these US?
+Why do you think you can get them done in the next Sprint?**
 > Required to help get us started and experience how to create and add US to Sprints.

 **Why do you think these fit well with your Sprint goal? (details)**
 > The US added, guide us on fixes that will help us in the longer run.
 For example, testing functions will
 > be easier to understand without incorrect messages or random characters.

-**Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**
+**Do you have a rough idea of what you need to do? (if the answer is no then please let me know on Slack)**
 > Yes.